 Microsoft InfoPath has 2 components, InfoPath Designer that can be used to design forms, and InfoPath Filler that can be used to fill forms.
 Converting a form to PDF is quite easy and can be done by printing to the novaPDF virtual printer driver instead of printing to your regular printer.
 InfoPath offers an option to print multiple views of a form while designing it.
 This way you can define several views with different font/style settings and print them to PDF to see which one would look better.

-Convert Infopath 2010 forms to PDF documents
+Convert forms from Infopath Designer to PDF documents

-- Download and install novaPDF on your computer from our Download page.
+If you do not have it already installed, Download and install novaPDF on your computer from our Download page.

-- In the "Save PDF File As" window, fill in the path where you want to save the PDF file, select After save actions or Merging options if needed and click OK to start the conversion.
+In the "Save PDF File As" window, fill in the path where you want to save the PDF file, select After save actions or Merging options if needed and click OK to start the conversion.

 Printing multiple InfoPath form views to a PDF

-- Go to File and click on Print
+Go to File and click on Print

-- In the Print window you should see the Multiple Views option already checked (if this option is not displayed, it means that the form does not have multiple views or you are restricted from printing multiple views).
+In the Print window you should see the Multiple Views option already checked (if this option is not displayed, it means that the form does not have multiple views or you are restricted from printing multiple views).
 Clicking on Settings will also display which views are available and you can check the ones that you want printed to PDF (as well as how to separate them in the PDF).

-- Click on Ok to start the printing to PDF and choose a location where to save the PDF file (auto-save can be configured too by accessing the Properties->Save tab of the novaPDF Printer)
+Click on Ok to start the printing to PDF and choose a location where to save the PDF file (auto-save can be configured too by accessing the Properties->Save tab of the novaPDF Printer)

 Converting a form to PDF with header and footer information